-The Brady Bunch cast won the hearts of America with their poignant family relationships, '70s style and timeless life lessons.
-They are the TV equivalent of a peanut butter and jelly sandwich on white bread, chased with a glass of milk.
-Has there ever been a show as wholesome, as precious and as widely loved?
+The Brady Bunch cast won the hearts of America with their poignant family relationships, '70s style, and timeless life lessons.
+Has there ever been a show as wholesome, as precious, and as widely loved?

-Behind the scenes of The Brady Bunch, Brady brothers and sisters found themselves embroiled in high school love triangles or traded sex for cocaine; the father hid his sexuality; and became alcoholics.
+Behind the scenes of The Brady Bunch, Brady brothers and sisters found themselves embroiled in high school love triangles or trading their bodies for drugs; the father hid his sexuality; and some became alcoholics.
 Some of the kids reported adolescences so challenging that it's a wonder the show even lasted five seasons.
 Not everyone turned out so disastrously, but the behind-the-scenes stories paint quite a different portrait than the wholesome happy family you remember.